zephyr06/zephyr06.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a Computer Engineering Ph.D. student at Virginia Tech, working with Prof. [Haibo Zeng](https://www.faculty.ece.vt.edu/zeng/) and Prof. [Ryan Williams](https://ece.vt.edu/people/profile/williams.html).
+I’m a obtained my Ph.D. degree in Computer Engineering at Virginia Tech, working with Prof. [Haibo Zeng](https://www.faculty.ece.vt.edu/zeng/) and Prof. [Ryan Williams](https://ece.vt.edu/people/profile/williams.html).
 Prior to joining Virginia Tech, I got my M.S. in ECE with Prof. [Frank Dellaert](https://dellaert.github.io/) at Georgia Tech, a bachelor’s degree in Automation Engineering from Northeastern University in China.

 Everything can be optimized!
 In my research, I utilize math to optimize robots, real-time systems, and machine learning.
-My previous experiences range from high-level applications (robotics, autonomous driving, ML) to low-level operating systems (OS, scheduling, system design) and computer architecture.
+My previous experiences range from high-level applications (robotics, autonomous driving, machine learning) to low-level systems (OS, scheduling, system design) and computer architecture.
 My other research interests include data-centric and trustworthy ML, and distributed systems.

 I'm going to join Google after graduation in 2025.
 Before it, I had a wonderful internship at Qualcomm in San Diego in 2024 summer.
 {style="text-align: justify;"}